LastAncientOne/Beverages_Long_Term_Investment/README.md

 # Beverages Long Term Investment
 ### Description:
 #### This a project of long term investment and see which soda beverages is a good long term investment.
-Analyzing historical data and calculate performance measurements, back-testing, forecasting, and using Capital Asset Pricing Model.
+Analyzing historical data (5 years) and calculate performance measurements, back-testing, forecasting, and using Capital Asset Pricing Model.
 Finding stock with lowest risks with highest returns.

 #### Stocks: DPS - Dr. Pepper
 ####        KO - Coca-Cola